 Arranging your surgery:

-The waiting list department will contact you directly to agree a date for your surgery and will confirm this date in writing.
+The waiting list department will contact you directly to agree on a date for your surgery and will confirm this date in writing.

 Before your admission:

-Your admission letter will tell you when you need to come into hospital and which ward you are being admitted to.
+Your admission letter will tell you when you need to come into the hospital and which ward you are being admitted to.